OceanOutcomes/ocean-outcomes/news/_posts/2018-8-8-national-fisheries-institute-O2-CAPPMA-O2-launch-crab-seafood-project-china.md

 >**“Crab from these fisheries are imported by our member companies and sold across the globe,” said NFI President, John Connelly, “so precompetitive sustainability projects, such as this FIP, are a way to ensure our Chinese partners, NFI members, and consumers have continued access to healthy red swimming crab resources.”**

-###China produces 35% of the world’s seafood (wild and farmed combined) and is home to 25% of the world’s commercial fishing capacity
+###China is home to 25% of the world’s commercial fishing capacity

 As China produces 35% of the world’s seafood (wild and farmed combined) and is home to 25% of the world’s commercial fishing capacity, China’s first crab improvement project, and the largest improvement project by volume in China, is a positive step towards more sustainable fishing practices globally.